 As always, we have a lot of updates for you.
 In a previous digest, we discussed Google redesigning their Hotel Search experience for mobile users.
 Now, after months of testing, Google finally released its newly designed interface that comes with a modern look and feel for hotel search results.
 Other updates include an unconfirmed and spooky Halloween algo update, the arrival of new ad position metrics in Google Ads, the introduction of reCAPTCHA v3 with its new way to stop abusive traffic on websites, and more.

 But before we move and talk about these updates, we want to remind you to not miss this week's Marketing Scoop podcast where our honored guest, Bas van den Beld, a Public Speaking and Marketing Coach, offers actionable tips and insights about these updates and help you get up to speed with the latest information.
+Do not miss our list of the top marketing podcasts, where you could listen to the opinions of the experts in every digital marketing niche.

 GOOGLE SEARCH NEWS